Glennpedley/CluelessDevOps/README.md

 3) the "uses" from "actions/checkout@main" to ./.github/actions/whatsapp-push-notify-action

-I removed the id cos I dont know what file path that means at all.
+4) I removed the id cos I dont know what file path that means at all.
+STILL WORKS.
-I edited the secret to use CAPITAL letter, will test if camel works just as well.
+5) I edited the secret to use CAPITAL letter, will test if camel works just as well.